mechols1/music-sentiment-analysis/readme.md

    - The raw data file (`muse_v3.csv`) should be placed in the `data/raw/` directory
    - Note: You may need to request access to the dataset if you don't already have it

+### Dataset

+The muSE dataset contains 90,001 songs with the following features:
+- Basic metadata: track name, artist, lastfm_url
+- Seeds: Emotion tags used to collect the songs
+- Emotion metrics:
+  - valence_tags: Musical positiveness (ranges from ~0.2 to ~8.5)
+  - arousal_tags: Energy/intensity (ranges from ~0.1 to ~7.3)
+  - dominance_tags: Power/strength conveyed (ranges from ~0.2 to ~7.4)
+- Additional information: mbid, spotify_id, genre

 ### Running the Jupyter Notebooks

 To explore the data cleaning process: